kmurph73/doctests-via-ava/README.md

    }
 ```

-We utilize the excellent [fast-glob](https://github.com/mrmlnc/fast-glob) package to glob files.
+We utilize the excellent [fast-glob](https://github.com/mrmlnc/fast-glob) library to find files w/ doctests.
 What you pass into `doctests-via-ava` gets directly passed to fast-glob.

 Running `yarn doctest` (or the npm equivalent) will transform your doctests into regular ava tests, and then run them.
 Up to you whether to add `doctests` to `.gitignore` or not.